Intent to Merge Information

 We know there are many questions about what this merger means for customers and what it means for the future of Farm Credit in the Northeast.
 We have compiled a list of answers to those frequently asked questions here.
 We will continue to add to this list as more questions arise.

-As Farm Credit East and Yankee Farm Credit continue their due diligence to analyze the merger impact, we’re beginning to think ahead to the stockholder vote later this year.
+As Farm Credit East and Yankee Farm Credit continue their due diligence to analyze the merger impact, we’re planning ahead for the stockholder vote later this year.
 In advance of this vote, all stockholders will receive a merger packet containing the insights obtained during due diligence along with their ballot.
 In preparation for sending this information, Farm Credit East would like to provide stockholders who we have email addresses for the option to receive this merger packet (and all other regulatory materials going forward) electronically, such as by email.

-Members must opt in to receive electronic delivery.
-In the coming weeks, please be on the lookout for an email to this effect that will have an opt-in link that is unique to you.
-For those who we don’t have email addresses for or who do not want to begin to receive electronic communications, you can disregard this opt-in email and we will mail your packet.
+For those who we don’t have email addresses for or who do not want to begin to receive electronic communications, you may opt out via your unique link or you can disregard the email and we will mail your packet.
 The merger ballot will be mailed to all voting stockholders, regardless of opt-in status, but you will have the option to vote online, similar to this year’s director elections.